Apply for associate or professional membership

 If your application falls short of qualifying for professional membership, we will let you know why.
 In that case, you will be granted associate membership, and you can apply for professional membership after you’ve qualified.
 It’s often just a matter of adding a few more credits before a working freelance writer can qualify to join ASJA as a professional member.

 The application review committee will let you know and approve you as a professional member.

 It can take up to six weeks to notify applicants of their membership status.
 See Apply for details about ASJA’s membership review process.

-Articles from free publications qualify for associate membership.
+Clips published in free publications qualify for associate membership.

 For professional membership, qualification depends.
 In that case, the membership review committee would like information about the publication.
 Some freebies (such as nationally known alt weeklies) are respected and publish good journalism.
 Others publish mostly puff pieces about their advertisers.
-If you are submitting articles from a freebie, please give us information about the publication, such as a copy of their writer’s guidelines or their “about us” statement.
+If you are submitting clips from a freebie, please give us information about the publication, such as a copy of their writer’s guidelines or their “about us” statement.

 In general, this means trade publications with a wide circulation that that are often referred to or used as sources by editors and writers for the public.
 However, some trade publications are “controlled circulation” and are sent free to everyone who qualifies for a subscription.
 Other trade publications are highly respected but have a small circulation.
 Furthermore, some trade publications are highly respected but not widely quoted outside the industry.

 The membership review committee does not accept clips from publications for which the writer is required to write about major advertisers.
 It also does not accept advertorials as clips.
 The committee is looking for trade publications that contain good journalism.
 Examples include Women’s Wear Daily, Variety, and the New York Law Journal.